 - 1. Connect to the switch and log in as admin. - 2.
-Enter the portTest command (see the Fabric OS Command Reference for information on the command options).
+Enter the portTest command (refer to the Fabric OS Command Reference for information on the command options).

-See Table 7 on page 37 for a list of additional tests that can be used to determine the switch components that are not functioning properly.
-See the Fabric OS Command Reference for additional command information.
+Refer to Table 7 on page 36 for a list of additional tests that can be used to determine the switch components that are not functioning properly.
+Refer to the Fabric OS Command Reference for additional command information.

-The HBA's bcu fcDiag --linkbeacon command can be used to beacon a target port on the switch.
+The HBA bcu fcDiag --linkbeacon command can be used to beacon a target port on the switch.
 For more information on using this command, refer to the Brocade Adapters Administrator's Guide.

-IABLE / SWI ch component tests

-Test Function

-portBeacon Sets port beaconing mode.

-portLoopbackTest Performs a functional test of port N to N path.
-Verifies the functional components of the switch.

-turboRamTest Verifies that the on chip SRAM located in the 4 and 8 Gbps ASIC is using the Turbo-Ram BIST circuitry.
+Test Function portBeacon Sets port beaconing mode. portLoopbackTest Performs a functional test of port N to N path.
+Verifies the functional components of the switch. turboRamTest Verifies that the on chip SRAM located in the 4 and 8 Gbps ASIC is using the Turbo-Ram BIST circuitry.
 This allows the BIST controller to perform the SRAM write and read operations at a much faster rate.